 And in Public Finance Focus (published 30 March 2021): “Democracy demands that public auditors step up to provide assurance and accountability over governments’ use of algorithms, says Jan Roar Beckstrøm, deputy director general and chief data scientist in Norway’s national audit body”.

 Update on projects

-Since March 2019, PAS members United States GAO, United Kingdom NAO and PAS Secretariat have been heavily involved in the revision of the INTOSAI Development Initiative´s (IDI) Performance Audit ISSAI Implementation Handbook.
-Version 0 of the updated Handbook was out for public exposure from August to October 2020.
-In early 2021, the Performance Audit ISSAI Implementation Handbook is under final review, following the exposure process.
-The goal is to publish Version 1 later in the year.
+(Last updated July 2021): Since March 2019, PAS members United States GAO, United Kingdom NAO and PAS Secretariat have been heavily involved in the revision of the INTOSAI Development Initiative´s (IDI) Performance Audit ISSAI Implementation Handbook.
+Version 0 of the updated Handbook was out for public exposure from August to October 2020 and, following the review process, underwent a final revision in early 2021.
+Version 1 is to be published by IDI in the next couple of months.
 You can read more about the handbook and why PAS got involved, here.